nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README_U4_to_U6.rst

     ..
 Note:: Above kernel arguments are consumed by the another env file which include in deployment command `/usr/share/openstack-tripleo-heat-templates/environments/host-config-and-reboot.yaml`

     ..
-Note:: You also can set GpgCheck to "no" in environment files if user want to disable GPG Check while installating packages on AVRS Node deployment.
+Note:: We also can set GpgCheck to "no" in environment files if user want to disable GPG Check while installating packages on AVRS Node deployment.

     d.
 For IsolatedCPU or CPUAffinity to be respected, CPUSET_ENABLE needs to be set to the value 0.
 We already set CPUSET_ENABLE value to 0 in our templates by default so you don't need to set is explicitly.